metiviem/rscons/doc/user_guide.md

 ### Build Flexibility

-Rscons supports multiple configurations of compilation flags or build options across multiple environments to build output files in different ways according to the user's desire.
+Rscons supports multiple configurations of compilation flags or build options across multiple environments or build variants to build output files in different ways according to the user's desire.
 For example, the same source files can be built into a release executable, but also compiled with different compilation flags or build options into a test executable.